-After you’ve reviewed your proposals and found the right freelancer for the job, hiring them is simple.
+After you’ve found the right freelancer or agency for your project, hiring them is simple.

-- They could accept the offer, and the hire is complete.
+- They could accept the offer, and you will have a contract

-Each time you submit an offer, the freelancer has 7 days to accept and if they take no action, the offer will be revoked.
-If you're an Enterprise customer, the freelancer has 30 days to accept before the offer is revoked.
+Each time you submit an offer, the freelancer or agency has 7 days to accept and if they take no action, the offer will be revoked.
+If you're an Enterprise customer, the freelancer or agency has 30 days to accept before the offer is revoked.

 Change or Withdraw an Offer

-If you changed your mind after making a freelancer an offer, you can withdraw or change your offer so long as the freelancer hasn’t already accepted it.
+If you changed your mind after making an offer, you can withdraw or change your offer so long as the freelancer or agency hasn’t already accepted it.
 This includes changing from hourly to fixed-price, or fixed-price to hourly.
-If the freelancer has accepted your offer, you and the freelancer or agency will need to end the contract under the My Jobs tab.
+If the freelancer or agency has accepted your offer, you and the freelancer or agency will need to end the contract under the My Jobs page